Shelby County Outstanding 4-H'er Awards

 Award #3: Emily Bohman

 Emily has been a member of the Russia Livestock 4-H Club for eight years and currently holds the officer position of Treasurer.
-Emily has taken numerous projects including Dairy and Market Beef projects, Photography, Scrapbooking and her favorite, Cake Decorating.
+Emily has taken numerous projects including Dairy and Market Beef projects, Photography, Scrapbooking, and her favorite, Cake Decorating.
 Emily's cakes have won many awards at both the county and state levels.

 A member of Saint Remy Catholic Church, Emily participates in Leadership Club, is a Bible Camp Leader and a member of Stella Maria, and plays CYO Basketball.
-Emily is also a member of National Honor Society and Future Teachers of America (FTA) at Russia High School.
+Emily is also a member of the National Honor Society and Future Teachers of America (FTA) at Russia High School.

 Using her 4-H skills, Emily has started her own cake decorating business called “Tiers of Joy”.
-In what little spare time she has, Emily provides home care for local elderly.
+In what little spare time she has, Emily provides home care for the local elderly.

 Emily's club advisors nominated her because they are proud of her many accomplishments and because they believe she is a great role model to area youth.

 Hannah was nominated by her advisor, Bill Clark.
 Hannah has been a 4-H member for nine years, taking dairy and pygmy goats, meat ducks, photography, and a variety of clothing projects.
 She consistently attends club meetings and is always willing to lend a hand at the club’s annual events and fundraisers.
 “Hannah is a great kid.
 She doesn’t do the work to be front and center.
 She does it because leading and helping others is the right thing to do.
 She doesn’t expect anything in return,” said Clark.